timbreitkreutz/atv.js/README.md

     * `node jslint.mjs --browser --devel --white atv.js` to the extent the following two will be able to run correctly
     * `npx eslint atv.js`
     * `npx prettier --trailing-comma none atv.js --write`
-* Some new-ish JavaScript idioms are avoided on purpose for one slightly older browser I have to support for now, e.g. the ... operator.
-Soon.

 ## AI disclosure